HELPING BOYS STRUGGLING WITH GRADES

-Does your son spend more time hanging out his friends than doing his homework?
+Does your son spend more time hanging out with his friends than doing his homework?
 Is your son more concerned about his score on a video game than his grades at school?
 Is your son basically a good boy with bad grades?

 At MMA, the average GPA for first-year cadets increases by 1.71.
 How is this possible?
 Learn about the system and support MMA has in place helping boys struggling with grades to reach their full academic potential:

 Cadets live in a structured environment that is conducive to learning.
-The distraction-free setting and highly regimented routine helps them focus and develop discipline as well as a strong work ethic.
+The distraction-free setting and highly regimented routine help them focus and develop discipline as well as a strong work ethic.
 They apply these skills to their studies, which in turn help them realize academic success.
 MMA has a strong history of transforming low academic performers into high academic achievers.

 MMA offers a personalized learning environment that is difficult to achieve in a less-structured educational setting.
 Cadets benefit from the 11:1 student-to-faculty ratio, which allows them to develop a good relationship with their teachers so they feel comfortable asking questions and going to them for help.
 As a result of the small class sizes, coupled with college-preparatory classes such as Advanced Placement (AP) and Dual Enrollment classes, 100 percent of our graduates are accepted into colleges or universities.